cfpb/design-system/docs/pages/helper-text.md

   Try not to design forms consisting mainly of optional fields.
 If you must do so, mark required field labels only with inline helper text.
 eyebrow: Form elements
 title: Helper text
-description: 'Helper text is used with form elements to give the user context about their usage. '
+description: Helper text is used with form elements to give the user context about their usage.
+Types of helper text include block helper text, inline helper text, and placeholder text.
-use_cases: ''
+use_cases: ""
-behavior: ''
+behavior: ""
 accessibility: For screen reader accessibility, consider using the `aria-describedby` attribute for helper text, which gives screen readers users the information if they need while allowing more flexibility with placement.